Frog: Evolution

 According to genetic studies, the families Hyloidea, Microhylidae, and the clade Natatanura (comprising about 88% of living frogs) diversified simultaneously some 66 million years ago, soon after the Cretaceous–Paleogene extinction event associated with the Chicxulub impactor.
 All origins of arboreality (e.g. in Hyloidea and Natatanura) follow from that time and the resurgence of forest that occurred afterwards.

-Frog fossils have been found on all of the earth's continents.
-In 2020, it was announced that 40 million year old helmeted frog fossils had been discovered by a team of vertebrate paleontologists in Seymour Island on the Antarctic Peninsula, indicating that this region was once home to frogs related to those now living in South American Nothofagus forest.
+Frog fossils have been found on all of the Earth's continents.
+In 2020, it was announced that 40 million year old helmeted frog fossils had been discovered by a team of vertebrate palaeontologists in Seymour Island on the Antarctic Peninsula, indicating that this region was once home to frogs related to those now living in South American Nothofagus forest.

 Phylogeny

 A cladogram showing the relationships of the different families of frogs in the clade Anura can be seen in the table below.
 This diagram, in the form of a tree, shows how each frog family is related to other families, with each node representing a point of common ancestry.
 It is based on Frost et al. (2006), Heinicke et al. (2009) and Pyron and Wiens (2011).